vuefront/vuefront-docs/guide/README.md

     content: vuefront, vuejs, nuxt, agnostic framework, documentation
 ---

-# Vuefront Documentation
+# What is VueFront?

+> “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end because once you get there, you can move mountains.” ~ Steve Jobs

+__For website owners__
+VueFront lets you lets your old fashioned site into the future.
+You get to keep your current admin panel while upgrading to a compleatly new beautiful frontend, build on new technology: extreamly fast, no more page refresh, can work off-line, can be saved to homescreen like an mobile app and it's unbelievably extensible.

+__For developers__
-Vuefront is a open-source vue powered agnistic frontend.
-Which means if you already have a blog or an ecommerce site, you most likely can use it streight out of the box.
-It is built on Vue and works great together with Nuxt or Vue Cli.
+VueFront is a free open-source vue powered agnistic frontend framework.
+It works straight out of the box with the most popular CMS like wordpress & woocommerce, magenta, opencart, prestashop.
+It is built on Vuejs and works great together with Nuxt or Vue Cli.
 It is by default an SPA (single page application) with a option to turn into a PWA (progressiv web app).

 ::: tip
 Want to see how your current site looks in VueFront?
 Follow our simple [5 minute setup](/guide/setup.html)